Al Afalava: 2007

 In 2007, Afalava was the third-leading tackler on the Beavers football team with 64, including 56 solo tackles.
 He had a career-high 11 tackles at Arizona State and 10 in the season opener vs. Utah.
-He recovered two fumbles for the season, both against UCLA, returning one 33 yards in the first quarter for a TD.
+He recovered two fumbles for the season, both against UCLA, returning one 33 yards in the first quarter for a touchdown.
 He earned a Pac-10 Honorable Mention.

 2008

-On the 2008 season, Afalava recorded 36 tackles, two interceptions, and eight pass break-ups.
+In the 2008 season, Afalava recorded 36 tackles, two interceptions, and eight pass break-ups.
 He was selected to a Pac-10 Honorabe Mention for the second year in a row.

 Professional career

 Chicago Bears

-Afalava was selected by the Chicago Bears in the sixth round (190th overall) of the 2009 NFL Draft.
-During the 2009 NFL Season he started 13 games and ranked second on the team with six passes defensed.
+Afalava was selected by the Chicago Bears in the sixth round (190th overall) of the 2009 NFL draft.
+During the 2009 NFL season he started 13 games and ranked second on the team with six passes defensed.
 He recorded 53 tackles, two sacks, a forced fumble and fumble recovery.
 He was waived by the Bears on September 4, 2010.

 Indianapolis Colts

 Afalava was signed by the Indianapolis Colts on November 23, 2010.
-During the 2010 NFL Season, he appeared in four games on special teams.
+During the 2010 NFL season, he appeared in four games on special teams.
 He was waived on September 3, 2011 in the final preseason roster cutdown.

 Tennessee Titans

 Afalava signed with the Tennessee Titans as a free agent on January 5, 2012.
-During the 2012 NFL Season he played in 12 games with two starts during the 2012 season.
+During the 2012 NFL season he played in 12 games with two starts during the 2012 season.
 He was waived by the Titans on August 31, 2013.